+To apply our derandomization framework, we must first quantize the continuous Gaussian variables.
+Concretely, let us fix the quantization parameter

-Concretely, each drivestream value $r_k$ is derived by truncating a standard Gaussian to within $\pm R$, and rounding to the nearest multiple of $\gamma$.
-Then, each term in the product $v_{i k} r_k$ is rounded to the nearest multiple of $\gamma$.
-Since this comes up frequently in the analysis, let us denote this ``rounded" inner product by:
+Each $R_t$ is derived by truncating a standard Gaussian to within $\pm C \log(n/\eps)$ and then rounding to the nearest multiple of $\gamma$.
+Then, each term $v_{i,t} R_t$ is rounded again to the nearest multiple of $\gamma$.
+Since this comes up frequently in the analysis, we denote the ``rounded" inner product by: